alephmembeth/alephmembeth.github.io/index.md

 * * *

-Publications: I've become a bit lazy to make a separate list so most upto date stuff may be found on <a href="https://scholar.google.co.in/citations?hl=en&user=xSGbQ3oAAAAJ&view_op=list_works&sortby=pubdate">Google Scholar</a>.
+Publications: I plan to make a separate list sometime but most upto date stuff may be found on <a href="https://scholar.google.co.in/citations?hl=en&user=xSGbQ3oAAAAJ&view_op=list_works&sortby=pubdate">Google Scholar</a>.

 * * *

 <dl>
    <dt>Workshops:</dt>
       <dd>I've been fortunate to have wonderful collaborators to organize the Generation, Evaluation & Metrics Workshops <a href="https://gem-benchmark.com/workshop">GEM 2021 & GEM 2022 </a>.
-I was also the co-organizer of the wisdom-of-researchers collaboration <a href="https://gem-benchmark.com/nl_augmenter">NL-Augmenter</a> </dd>
+I was also the co-organizer of the wisdom-of-researchers collaboration <a href="https://arxiv.org/pdf/2112.02721.pdf">NL-Augmenter</a> </dd>
    <dt>Mentoring:</dt>
       <dd> Mentored 5 graduate students on efficient variants of GNNs at the <a href="https://www.logml.ai/people/mentor22/kaustubh">London Geometry & Machine Learning Summer School, 2022</a> </dd>
 </dl>